 Everybody loves a novelty wave.
-From that harbour wall near your house where confused onlookers gather metres above you to gawp as you take off with your shoulder grazing against the concrete.
-To that standing rapid, usually populated by a kayaker doing flips (where the difference a make and a bail seems slim at best), that you trekked through the wilderness to find.
+From that harbour wall near your house where confused onlookers gather metres above you to gawp, as you take off with your shoulder grazing against the concrete.
+To that standing rapid, usually populated by a kayaker doing flips (where the difference between a make and a bail seems slim at best), that you trekked through the wilderness to find.
 Whilst ocean novelty waves certainly deserve their due, it’s this latter kind- which encourages surfers to stray from the ocean- that we’ll be focussing on here.
 Generated by all sorts of phenomena, both natural and very much unnatural, we’ve unearthed some of our favourite clips where people have opted to shun the brine and head for some other aquatic mass in search of that perfect ride.

 1. Flood surfing in Switzerland

 This clip, which is incidentally one of the most watched on our site ever, features some pretty intense standing wave river surfing in landlocked Switzerland.
 The wave popped up on the Thur River after some fairly severe flooding and Cyril Inauen and Roland Hauser wasted no time in scoping out its surfing potential.
 We reckon what sets this apart from other standing wave clips is both the waves size and the rivers ferocity, not to mention the masses of chop on the face and the constant stream of debris which comes flying up the face.
 These factors considered along with the fact standing river waves are notoriously hard to surf at the best times (as demonstrated here) we reckon the boys from Switzerland put on a pretty impressive show on this one.

 2. Kepa Acero and the Alaskan Tidal Bore